antoniofdsn/desafio-ford/README.md

 # desafio-ford
-Final project for IT formation (focus in Front-end) curse by FORD
+Final project for IT formation (focus in Front-end) course by FORD